The Last Spritz

 Prada Luna Rossa Ocean

 Luna Rossa Ocean takes the aquatic category and makes it feel modern.
-Where most marine fragrances lean into "salty ocean breeze" cliches, this one adds iris and cashmere wood for a texture that reads as sleek rather than beachy.
+Where most marine fragrances lean into "salty ocean breeze" cliches, this one adds iris and suede for a texture that reads as sleek rather than beachy.
 It's the difference between a sailboat and a speedboat — same water, different energy.

 The bergamot-pepper opening is energetic without being aggressive.
 The lavender-sage heart smooths everything out into a clean aromatic that sits comfortably in both a boardroom and a beach bar.
 The drydown is musk-vetiver — classic, understated, works everywhere.